Arrest-Related Deaths (ARD)

 Collects data from all federal law enforcement agencies with arrest and firearms authority.

 Collects data from all law enforcement agencies with 100 or more sworn officers that operate a fixed-wing aircraft or helicopter.
 Data collected includes the locations, available assets and range, personnel, expenditures, and functions of these units, as well as information related to the capabilities and resources that each could provide in the case of a national emergency.

-Collects data on the number and types of staff employed at training facilities, budgets, sources of funds, number of officers trained, and policies and practices.
+Collects data on the number and types of staff employed at state and local law enforcement training facilities, budgets, sources of funds, number of officers trained, and policies and practices.
 In addition to basic organizational data, the survey collects information on training curriculum issues critical to current law enforcement policy development.